Skip to content

 peppy repo list

 Shows all discovered nodes grouped by the repository that provides them.
-Each group is headed by the repository’s display label (path for fs, url (ref: r) for git) followed by the node count and source kind, then lists each node’s name, tag, path, and available variants.
+Each group is headed by the repository’s display label (path for fs, url (ref: r) for git) followed by the node count and source kind, then lists each node’s name, tag, and path.
 Duplicate nodes (same name:tag provided by multiple repositories) are flagged so you can see which repository currently wins resolution.

 Terminal window